2 Control flow, structs, modules and types

-I introduced a lot of the Zig’s syntax to you in the last chapter, specially at Section 1.2.2 and Section 1.2.3.
-But we still need to discuss about some other very important elements of the language that you will use constantly on your day-to-day routine.
+We have discussed a lot of Zig’s syntax in the last chapter, especially in Section 1.2.2 and Section 1.2.3.
+But we still need to discuss some other very important elements of the language.
+Elements that you will use constantly on your day-to-day routine.

-We begin this chapter by talking about the different keywords and structures in Zig related to control flow (e.g. loops and if statements).
+We begin this chapter by discussing the different keywords and structures in Zig related to control flow (e.g. loops and if statements).
 Then, we talk about structs and how they can be used to do some basic Object-Oriented (OOP) patterns in Zig.
-We also talk about type inference, which help us to write less code and achieve the same results.
+We also talk about type inference and type casting.
 Finally, we end this chapter by discussing modules, and how they relate to structs.

 2.1 Control flow

 Sometimes, you need to make decisions in your program.
-Maybe you need to decide wether to execute or not a specific piece of code.
+Maybe you need to decide whether or not to execute a specific piece of code.
 Or maybe, you need to apply the same operation over a sequence of values.
 These kinds of tasks, involve using structures that are capable of changing the “control flow” of our program.

 In computer science, the term “control flow” usually refers to the order in which expressions (or commands) are evaluated in a given language or program.
 But this term is also used to refer to structures that are capable of changing this “evaluation order” of the commands executed by a given language/program.